 You can probably guess that tuxedo cats, affectionately known as “tuxies,” are named after their dapper appearance.
-They have a black and white coat that makes them look like they’re wearing, as the name suggests, tuxedos.
+They have black and white coats that makes them look like they’re wearing, as the name suggests, tuxedos.

 Most of a tuxie’s coat is black with a “bib” of white on their chest.
 Sometimes there can be white on a tuxedo cat’s paws, or there can be a black spot on the “bib” of the chest, making it look like a little bow-tie on a tuxedo.

 Much like calicoes and tortoiseshell cats, a tuxedo cat is not a breed of cat, but rather a genetic fur pattern that can occur in many types of cats.

 No pedigree breeds specifically require kittens to have tuxedo coat patterns.
 This doesn’t mean, however, that tuxedo cats are rare.
 Tuxie kitties appear in tons of breeds, such as the Cornish Rex, Maine Coons, and Norwegian Forest Cats, to name a few.